TendTo/DMI-Insider-newsgen-bot/README.md

 ### Steps:
 - Clone this repository
 - In "config/settings.yaml.dist", edit the desired values.
-Be mindful that the one listed below will overwrite the ones in "config/settings.yaml.dist", even if they aren't used in the command line
+Be mindful that the one listed below will overwrite the ones in "config/settings.yaml.dist", even if they aren't specified in `docker build`
 - _[Optional]_ Edit the images in "data/img".
 These images WON'T be blurred by the bot
 - **Run** `docker build --tag botimage --build-arg TOKEN=<token_arg> [...] .`